 In an analysis of community-dwelling individuals with self-reported CAD, approximately four out of a possible seven risk factor goals (studied in the COURAGE trial) were met.
 And, <1% of individuals achieved all seven risk factor goals.

 This is an important contribution that buttresses the observation that there is a substantial opportunity to improve the risk factor profiles of individuals with CAD.
 Highlighting disparities in the realization of risk factor goals, the authors also provide insight into particularly vulnerable populations who may benefit from concentrated efforts on risk factor reduction.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Prevention, Lipid Metabolism, Nonstatins, Interventions and Coronary Artery Disease, Exercise
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Prevention, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Nonstatins, Interventions and Coronary Artery Disease, Exercise

 Keywords: Coronary Artery Disease, Stroke, Risk Reduction Behavior, Exercise, European Continental Ancestry Group, Risk Factors, Blood Pressure, Angioplasty, Balloon, Coronary, Hemoglobin A, Glycosylated, Cholesterol, Body Mass Index, Cholesterol, HDL, Triglycerides, Diabetes Mellitus, Drug Evaluation